 From beaches along the Atlantic Ocean to scenic hiking trails through the Blue Ridge Mountains, North Carolina offers a wide range of attractions and activities for the average tourist to enjoy.
-For those of us who prefer to travel off the beaten path, the state also has several odd and unusual places to visit.
+For those of us who prefer to travel off the beaten path, the state also has quirky places to visit!

 Brown Mountain Lights [Google Maps]

-The Brown Mountain lights have been a mystery in NC for more than a century.
+The Brown Mountain Lights have been a mystery in NC for more than a century.
 Over the years, people have reported seeing lights that appear seemingly out of nowhere, and no one has been able to explain what causes them.
 The lights show up as reddish or brownish colors with varying movements.
 Traveling to Brown Mountain, located in the Pisgah National Forest, can be difficult, but you can get a great view of the lights by heading to Wiseman’s View, a scenic overlook that puts you directly across from Brown Mountain.
+We suggest staying in the quaint town of Asheville as a springboard for this trip!

 The Land of Oz [Google Maps]

 In the 1970s, the Land of Oz was a popular tourist attraction tucked away on Beech Mountain.
 Oz included several sites from the beloved movie, including Dorothy’s farmhouse, the Yellow Brick Road and the Emerald City.
 While the park hasn’t been operational for years, you can still visit and take pictures of what’s left of the Land of Oz.
-You can also book a stay in Dorothy’s House or the Oz Cathedral Inn while you’re there.
+Beech Mountain is also a beautiful area!

 Gourd Museum [Google Maps]